HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 <!-- Optional -->

 - [ ] Is it important to have a public wiki available and ready in this deliverable?
+Yes, there should be a minimal version of the public wiki available to share with the general public.

 - [ ] Is it important to have a public API documentation ready for consumption in this deliverable?
+No, we will handle public API documentation in another 30k deliverable.

 ### Not doing
 <!-- Optional -->

-The following work will *not* be completed as part of this milestone:
-- tools that are not stated as required (Google Groups, public wiki, etc)

 ## Integrations